 - Provide the names and contact details of all people involved, including witnesses.

 Step 2: Report allegations of a serious or criminal nature

 - Report any incident of a serious or a criminal nature to the police or child protection authority immediately.

 - If the child’s parent/s are suspected of committing the abuse, report the allegation to the relevant government agency.

-Protect the child and make sure the alleged offender is not victimised
+Step 3: Protect the child and make sure the alleged offender is not victimized